KOGO (AM): Sports

 Until the 2012–2013 academic year, KOGO was the official broadcast home for the San Diego State Aztecs football and men's basketball programs.
-However, some basketball games were transferred to KLSD if the football team was also playing at the same time, or if it was a weekday early-evening game on the West Coast.
+However, some basketball games were transferred to co-owned 1360 KLSD if the football team was also playing at the same time, or if it was a weekday early-evening game on the West Coast.
 With the 2013–2014 season, Aztec football and basketball games began airing on XEPRS-AM (The Mighty 1090).

-KOGO carried San Diego Padres games from the team's debut in the National League in 1969 through 1978, then again in the early 2000s, before losing the rights to XEPRS-AM in 2003.
+KOGO carried San Diego Padres baseball games from the team's debut in the National League in 1969 through 1978.
+Padres games again were heard on KOGO in the early 2000s, before losing the rights to 1090 XEPRS in 2003.

-KOGO was also the radio home of the San Diego Chargers in the early 1980s.
-Ted Leitner handled play-by-play with Pat Curran in the booth.
+KOGO was also the radio home of the San Diego Chargers football team in the early 1980s.
+Ted Leitner did play-by-play with Pat Curran in the booth.
 Pre- and post-game show duties were handled by Randy Hahn and Jim Laslavic.
 The games were eventually simulcast on KLZZ (106.5 FM).
-In 1985, XETRA took the broadcast rights and Leitner was replaced by Lee Hamilton, who had come in from Phoenix.
+In 1985, XETRA 690 AM took the broadcast rights.
+Leitner was replaced by Lee Hamilton, who had come in from Phoenix.